 Bathrooms are Superior

 I don’t know what it is, but Norwegian bathrooms are just better than everywhere else in the world.
-Norwegian people spend so much time, money, and energy into building the perfect (almost always white) bathroom.
+Norwegian people spend so much time, money, and energy on building the perfect (almost always white) bathroom.

 With heated floors and beautiful, minimalistic tiles on the walls, the bathroom is often the most stunning room in a Norwegian home.
 It still fascinates me (in a good way).
 I think most Norwegians would cry if they saw my bathroom in Germany.